 - Report technical or operational difficulties to the technicians, in their absence by email to firstname.lastname@example.org, or to the Studies Section staff.

 - After the end of the lesson, consultation or self-study, you must put everything in the workplace into the original position (put the computers back, close the windows, turn off the lights, turn off the air conditioning, close the classroom door).
-If you borrow chairs from another classroom or hallway, return them to their original location.
+It is forbidden to move chairs and whiteboards between study rooms and hallways.